Hungry Happenings

 • ×

-Home » Recipes » Cheesecake Recipes
+Home » Recipes » Easter Recipes

 Jump to Recipe

 What's a party without cheesecake?!
 Get creative this Easter and make these Naturally Colored Orange Cheesecake Carrots for dessert.
-Each rich and creamy carrot shaped cheesecake is colored and flavored orange and makes a refreshing end to your Easter dinner.
+Each rich and creamy carrot-shaped cheesecake is colored and flavored orange and makes a refreshing end to your Easter dinner.

 4 cheesecake carrots on a white plate set on a dark wood background

-A few years ago, I created baked some Cheesecake Carrots for Easter (pictured below) using a no-bake cheesecake recipe that called for orange gelatin.
+A few years ago, I baked some Cheesecake Carrots for Easter (pictured below) using a no-bake cheesecake recipe that called for orange gelatin.

-I loved how the wedges of cheesecake, decorated with edible Easter grass, looked and and was excited to serve the carrots for dessert.
+I loved how the wedges of cheesecake, decorated with edible Easter grass, looked and was excited to serve the carrots for dessert.
 Unfortunately, what had tasted pretty good the day it was made, tasted artificial and gummy by the time it was served a few days later.

 So I went back to the kitchen to try again!